What are Porcelain Countertops?

 Porcelain Countertop Price

 We break down the cost of porcelain countertops in a separate post.
-In short, the installed cost of slab porcelain countertops will be $60 to $100 per square foot based on the specific material, the type of edge you have beveled into it (if any) and the complexity of the job.
+In short, the installed cost of slab porcelain countertops will be $95 – $250 and up as per square foot based on the specific material, the type of edge you have beveled into it (if any) and the complexity of the job.
 The more corners, cutouts and seams you have, the higher the cost per square foot is likely to be.

 Who Should Consider Porcelain Countertops?